SmartExpertInc/onyx-cutom/custom_extensions/SLIDE_SCALING_FIX_CSS_ZOOM.md

 ### Key Changes

-1. **Outer flexbox container** - The parent container uses `display: flex`, `alignItems: center`, and `justifyContent: center` to center the entire slide box both horizontally and vertically
+1. **Added positioning wrapper** - Flexbox container with `alignItems: 'flex-start'` and `paddingTop: '5%'`
-2. **Slide container** - The `professional-slide` div maintains fixed dimensions (e.g., `900px × 506px` for 16:9) and is now perfectly centered
+2. **Apply `zoom` to nested content wrapper** - This scales the content while keeping the slide container at its original size
-3. **Inner positioning wrapper** - Flexbox container with `alignItems: 'flex-start'` and `paddingTop: '5%'` to position the zoomed content
+3. **Slide dimensions remain unchanged** - The `900px × 506px` box stays the same size
-4. **Apply `zoom` to nested content wrapper** - This scales the content to 60% while keeping the slide container at its original size
+4. **Content scales and positions correctly** - Text, images, padding all scale to 60% and are positioned to show the top of the slide
-5. **Better visual result** - Slide is centered horizontally and vertically, content appears at 60% scale with proper spacing
+5. **Better visual result** - Slide maintains its position and size in the UI, content appears smaller with proper spacing

 ### Why This Placement is Better